organisciak/dissertation/document/7_conclusions.md

 This dissertation focuses on particular area of crowdsourcing -- paid labor though crowd platforms -- and studies these issues as they relate to the quality of data contributed.
 This is primary a study of data quality maximization: in what ways can crowdsourcing data be optimized, both before and during collection time, and in both objective and subjective contexts. _How do we control and interpret qualitative user contributions in a quantified system?_

-There were three movements to this dissertation.
+There were three stages to this dissertation: better making sense of collected data, collecting better quality data, and collecting better quality subjective data.

 First, a post-collection approach was taken to interpreting objective tasks: what indicators exist that help us identify and use good contributions while excluding poor ones?
 The way you ask affects what you receive, so next this study looked at objective tasks at the collection stage.
 How does the implementation of the collection instrument improve or otherwise bias the collected contributions?